 - 3.9.1.
 Members must bind any information provider with whom they contract for the provision of services to ensure that none of the services contravene the Code of Conduct. - 3.9.2.
-The member must suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct.
+The member may suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct. - 3.9.3.
+The member must act in accordance with the WASPA complaints and appeal process and if appropriate, suspend or terminate the services of any information provider.